• Skip to primary navigation

 In terms of taste, it has a slightly more bitter taste than fresh garlic cloves.

-Compared to its fresh counterpart, garlic powder is not as strong or pungent.
+Compared to its fresh counterpart, garlic powder is not as strong or pungent - for recipes that call for a paste, see ginger garlic paste alternatives as pantry-friendly swaps.

 This can make it an ideal substitute for those who want a milder taste compared to other options on this list.

 • Key Characteristics: Garlic powder has a pungent and savory flavor that can add depth to dishes.
-Although different from mushroom powder, it can enhance the overall taste profile.
+Although different from mushroom powder, it can improve the overall taste profile.

 • Proper Ratio: Use an equal amount of garlic powder as a substitute for mushroom powder.
 Adjust the quantity based on your recipe requirements and desired level of garlic flavor.